iv-org/documentation/docs/Takedown-Notices.md

 # Takedown Notices

-While running Invidious, it is very possible you will receive a takedown notice at some point.
-A copyright agent will probably search the ID of an infringing video on a search engine and see an Invidious instance appear.
-At least in the United States and in Europe, Invidious instances should in theory be immune those kind of takedown.
+If you are running a public Invidious instance, it is very possible that you will end up receiving a takedown notice at some point.
+A copyright agent will probably search the ID of an infringing video on a search engine and see your instance appear.
+At least in the United States and in Europe, Invidious instances are, in theory, legal.

-Do note that most requests are invalid and technically illegal since they aren't sent by a lawyer, so you can, in theory, never replies to them (unless they are a company/law firm).
-If you want to be safe you can obviously counter to all of them.
+Do note that most requests are invalid and technically illegal since they aren't sent by a lawyer, so you can, in theory, never reply to them (unless they are a company/law firm).
+If you want to be safe you can obviously counter all of them.

 To counter them "easily", we decided to provide templates depending on where your instance is located.